btbroot/ocds-ru/README.md

 Data then is being
 placed into directories named according to documents type:

-* "contracts" (contracts/awards and contract implementations),
+* "contracts" (contracts/awards and contract implementation steps),
 * "protocols" (?protocols of something?),
 * "purchasedocs" (documents related to tenders?),
 * "notifications" (tenders),